-There are many aspects to a successful Azure Data Solution Architecture and this guide will review a set of curated resources that will get you started.
-The resources are split into a number of sections that roughly follow the order of your design decisions.
-With the wide variety of possible architectures, this post concentrates on a data reporting and analytics style of a solution.
+There are many aspects to a successful Azure Data Solution Architecture, and this guide will review a set of curated resources that will get you started.
+The resources are split into several sections that roughly follow the order of your design decisions.
+With the wide variety of possible architectures, this post concentrates on a solution’s data reporting and analytics style.

 Start with a High Level Data Solution Logical Architecture